lqrz/blockchain_ethereum/README.md

 ### greeter_replier
 A case where a contract creates another contract and calls it.
 TBN: there is no circular instantiation in Solidity.
 There is no string concatenation.
 A function can return multiple values.

+### user_service
+A user has many services.
+The service sets the debt for the user.
+TBN: Shows how to use a dict of contracts (they are indexed by address).
+Shows how to call another contract's function.